danb4r/fix-tsc-es-imports/README.md

   -h --help     usage info
-  -y --yes      ignore confirmation and proceed straight away -V --verbose  verbose, outputs sed changed strings -d --dry      dry run, do not change anything and output sed changed strings (implied -v and -y)
+  -y --yes      ignore confirmation and proceed straight away -V --verbose  verbose, outputs sed changed strings -d --dry      dry run, do not change anything and output sed changed strings (implied -V and -y)
 ```

 An alternative `tsconfig.json` can be provided.
 It must have a `.json` extension.
 For example: